AvinashMandadi/FineFoodsRestAPI/README.md

 django-admin startproject FineFoods

 python manage.py startapp MyApi
+# settings.py in Project folder
+Here we have to add rest_framework module and our application name in INSTALLED_APPS list.
+# urls.py
+This file is used to make API urls by importing views from views.py file.
+We have an urls.py in project folder also which is used for admin connection and app urls connection.
+# admin.py
+Here we have to register our model by importing from models.py **Example: admin.site.register(FineFoods)**
 # models.py
 In modles I am taking productId, userId, profileName, helpfulness, review, review_time, review_summary and review_text based on model.Fields()